Canon 1D X Mark II vs Sony A7R II

 - More heavily discounted: Has been on the market for longer (launched in June 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the A7R II emerges as the winner of the match-up (16 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R II comes out slightly ahead of the 1DX Mark II (16 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1D X Mark II and the Sony A7R II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.